-We love watching films where it captures the essence of our lives and situations we may have encountered, through characters who appear to look and be, just like us.
+We love watching films where it captures the essence of our lives and situations we may have encountered through characters who appear to look, and be, just like us.

-I admired most, the chemistry we saw portrayed through such talented black actors and actresses on screen, creating these characters who had their own story and meshed it with their love interest in more ways, than one.
+I admired most the chemistry we saw portrayed through such talented Black actors and actresses on screen, creating these characters who had their own story, and meshed it with their love interest in more ways than one.

-‘Poetic Justice,’ was a visual healing experience.
-Here we had Justice, a very intelligent and loving woman, who unexpectedly loses her boyfriend and she watched him take his last breath, right in front of her eyes.
-In order to deal with the grief, she starts writing poetry, to coincide with her life as a hairdresser, while still dealing with the loss and trying to regain herself during the aftermath.
+Poetic Justice was a visual healing experience.
+Here we had Justice, a very intelligent and loving woman, who unexpectedly loses her boyfriend as she watched him take his last breath right in front of her eyes.
+In order to deal with the grief, she starts writing poetry to coincide with her life as a hairdresser while still dealing with the loss and trying to regain herself during the aftermath.

-‘The Inkwell,’ has to be one of the most underrated coming of age films in general.
-We won’t even say “coming of age, black film,’ because it doesn’t need that label to solidify its worth.
+The Inkwell has to be one of the most underrated coming of age films in general.
+We won’t even say “coming of age, black films,’ because it doesn’t need that label to solidify its worth.

-The friendship that Mike, Slim and Roland shared was the exact same relationship I could relate back to my big brother and his friends.
-The way they joked around, their love for the ladies, trying to put one another on game here and there but more importantly, the bond and brotherhood they shared for years, and without a doubt, always having each other’s back.
+The friendship that Mike, Slim, and Roland shared was the exact same relationship I could relate back to my big brother and his friends.
+The way they joked around, their love for the ladies, trying to put one another on game here and there, but more importantly, the bond and brotherhood they shared for years and without a doubt always having each other’s back.

-‘The Wood’ was the blueprint for maintaining friendships with those who started from the bottom and came up with you.
-It was Roland’s wedding day and him being the clown he is, decides to get drunk and act a fool moments before, making one of the most important changes of his life.
-But who was there with him, his boys from way back when, still putting up with his bull but avoiding the judgment and more so inputting tough love because like any true friend, they have your best interest at heart.
+The Wood was the blueprint for maintaining friendships with those who started from the bottom and came up with you.
+It was Roland’s wedding day and him being the clown he is, decides to get drunk and act a fool moments before making one of the most important changes in his life.
+But who was there with him, his boys from way back when still putting up with his bull but avoiding the judgment and more so inputting tough love because like any true friend they have your best interest at heart.

-‘Love & Basketball’ (2000)
+Love & Basketball (2000)

-‘Love & Basketball’ taught me about the foundation of building a relationship and maintaining that passion for whatever God has called upon you to do.
-Monica and Quincy’s relationship started off rocky and continued to do so as they became older, more mature and signified a love-hate relationship.
-But if there was one thing they could agree on in the beginning stages of their complicated relationship, was their love for none other than basketball and how it made them feel superior, just like the things and people we love makes us feel, no matter the moment in time.
-Their friendship was built on commonalities, which strengthened their romantic turn and made them realize the person they loved, was right there beside them, even if it wasn’t always, together.
-It took time and distance, juggling select partners and falling out of love with what you love because you couldn’t do it with who you love, to make these two realize how much they mutually needed each other.
+Love & Basketball taught me about the foundation of building a relationship and maintaining that passion for whatever God has called upon you to do.
+Monica and Quincy’s relationship started off rocky and continued to do so as they became older, more mature, and signified a love-hate relationship.
+But if there was one thing they could agree on in the beginning stages of their complicated relationship, was their love for none other than basketball and how it made them feel superior; just like the things and people we love make us feel no matter the moment in time.
+Their friendship was built on commonalities, which strengthened their romantic turn and made them realize the person they loved were right there beside them even if it wasn’t always together.
+It took time and distance, juggling select partners and falling out of love with what you love because you couldn’t do it with who you love to make these two realize how much they mutually needed each other.

 And we know it’s more than likely a very rare occasion when someone literally backs out of marrying their significant other the day before for someone else, who actually lost the bet in a game of one-on-one.
-But it’s ‘just a movie,’ in the end and Monica and Quincy being in a relationship seemed to not settle with anyone but who they always found a way back too.
-I personally, will forever stan, for the McCalls, sns.
+But it’s ‘just a movie’ in the end, and Monica and Quincy being in a relationship seemed to not settle with anyone but who they always found a way back too.
+I personally, will forever stan for the McCalls.
+SNS.